clferrari/clferrari.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Computer Engineering, University of Florence, 2011
-* M.S. in Computer Engineering, *summa cum laude*, University of Florence, 2014.
+* M.S. in Computer Engineering, *cum laude*, University of Florence, 2014.
 Thesis: *Pose invariant face recognition*
 * Ph.D in Information Engineering, Unversity of Florence, 2018.
 Thesis: *Representing Faces: local and holistic approaches with application to recognition.*

 Work experience